1894 Florida Panhandle hurricane

 The 1894 Florida Panhandle hurricane devastated the northern parts of the state in early October.
-First observed over the southwestern Caribbean Sea on October 1, system moved northwestward and intensified into a hurricane on October 3 while passing northeast of Honduras.
+First observed over the southwestern Caribbean Sea on October 1, the system moved northwestward and intensified into a hurricane on October 3 while passing northeast of Honduras.
 Late on the October 5, the cyclone passed near western Cuba as it entered the Gulf of Mexico.
 The hurricane strengthened farther, peaking as a Category 3 hurricane on the present-day Saffir–Simpson scale.
 After turning northward and then northeastward late on October 8, the system struck near Panama City, Florida, early the next day.
 The hurricane weakened quickly as it moved inland, deteriorating to a tropical storm over South Carolina on October 9.
 However, the storm emerged into the Atlantic Ocean early on the following day and soon re-strengthened into a hurricane.
 On October 10, the system made landfall near Bellport, New York, as a Category 1 with winds of 85 mph (140 km/h), shortly before striking Connecticut and weakening to a tropical storm.
 Becoming extratropical over Maine late on October 10, the storm's remnants continued northeastward into Atlantic Canada before dissipating over Labrador on October 12.

 The hurricane dropped heavy rains over western Cuba, flooding a few towns.
 Storm surge impacted Louisiana and Mississippi, submerging land south of Pointe à la Hache in the former, while washing away a 1000 ft section of railroad and wrecking vessels on Horn Island in the latter.
 Winds caused some damage, especially in Mississippi City, Mississippi, where several outbuildings and a church were destroyed.
 In Florida, extensive impact occurred, with the Weather Bureau reporting that every town between Jacksonville and Pensacola sustained damage, especially to crops.
 Seventeen people died in Florida, fifteen due to vessels wrecking at Sand Island, near St. George Island.
 At least $100,000 (1894 USD) in damage occurred in Florida.
 The storm impacted much of the rest of the East Coast of the United States, especially New Jersey and New York.
 In the former, one person died in Englewood after a chimney fell inside a home.
 The New York City area suffered extensively, with Long Island City alone reporting about $100,000 in damage.
 Winds generated by the storm toppled a seven-story building under construction onto a tenement, killing 10 people and seriously injuring 15 others.